 Editing Coded UI Tests Using the Coded UI Test Editor

 The Coded UI Test Editor lets you easily modify your coded UI tests.
-Using the Coded UI Test Editor, you can locate, view, and edit the properties of your test methods and UI actions.
-In addition, you can use the UI control map to view and edit their corresponding controls.
+Using the Coded UI Test Editor, you can locate, view, and edit your test methods, UI actions and their associated controls in the UI control map.

-Find helps you locate UI actions and controls.
+Find helps to locate UI actions and controls.

 Delete removes unwanted UI actions.